bitsblocks/crypto-facts/index.md

 ## Centralized Mining - All Your Free Lottery Money are Belong to Us

-The top bitcoin (BTC) miner controls 25% of mining capacity.
+The top bitcoin miner controls 25% of mining capacity.
 Top 3 miners control 55%.
 Top 6 control 74%.
-So bitcoin (BTC) is NOT decentralized.
+So bitcoin is NOT decentralized.
 It is HIGHLY centralized.
 -- [16 May 2018](https://twitter.com/Nouriel/status/996822516302741504)

 > Austrian Maximalist comments: